 An NFL prop bet, short for proposition bet, is a type of side bet that is placed on something not determined by the final outcome of a game, such as a specific statistic for a given player.
 NFL prop bets that are tied to players are referred to as player props.

-Although not as popular as NFL futures bets, NFL prop bets are gaining popularity more and more.
+Although not as popular as NFL futures bets, NFL prop bets are gaining more and more popularity.
 Many fantasy and daily fantasy sports (DFS) competitors have a growing interest for NFL prop bets, and DFS leaders who have expanded into sports betting, such as DraftKings and FanDuel, have put emphasis on offering NFL prop bets.

 NFL prop bets aren’t always tied to just players.
 These prop bets can also be tied to teams.
 For example, will the New England Patriots go over or under 450.5 total yards in a game or will the New England Patriots score a touchdown in the first quarter?

 The Super Bowl is known as the king of sports betting events for NFL prop bets.
-The Westgate Las Vegas SuperBook comes out with a plethora of hundreds of NFL prop bets for the Super Bowl each year, and newer sportsbooks such as DraftKings and FanDuel have quickly followed by offering tons of Super Bowl prop bets.
+The Westgate Las Vegas SuperBook is well known for its hundreds, if not thousands, of NFL prop bets for the Super Bowl each year, and newer sportsbooks such as DraftKings and FanDuel have quickly followed by offering tons of Super Bowl prop bets.

 Sports betting in the United States has recently expanded to more than just the State of Nevada.
 In the first half of 2018, the Supreme Court overturned the 1992 Professional and Amateur Sports Protection Act (PASPA) to allow sports betting in New Jersey.
-From there, sports betting has expanded to Mississippi, Delaware, Pennsylvania, West Virginia, Rhode Island, and Washington D.C., with many more states currently working to push through legislation.
+From there, sports betting has expanded greatly, with states such as Mississippi, Delaware, Pennsylvania, West Virginia, Rhode Island, and Washington D.C. hopping onboard the legal sports betting train.
+Many more states are currently working to push through legislation.

 Before this new age of sports betting, Nevada was the only legal place in the United States to place a sports wager, including NFL futures and prop bets.
-Now, many more states are on board and offer sports betting to those within the state.
+Now, many more states are offering sports betting.

 Although not available in every single state, the good news is that bettors don’t have to be a resident of a given state to place a sports bet.
 Let’s say you live in California, for example.
 You can travel to Nevada, find one of the many legal sportsbooks, and place a wager.
 The slight drawback is that you have to make the trip to the sportsbook to place the bet and to collect any winnings.
 With the growth of mobile sports betting, though, bettors now simply have to have a registered mobile account with a legal sportsbook and be physically present in the respective state to place a wager.